- Politics and Social Issues

 In the Mind of a Murderer: Part IV-The Aftermath

 Brooks John Bellay who kidnapped, confessed to raping and murdering four year old Angel Ann Halstead back in August of 1979 came up for parole on August of 2013.
-This is an ongoing saga for the victims family as they continually have to collect petitions and go through the parole process speaking for their deceased family member.
+This is an ongoing saga for the victim's family as they continually have to collect petitions and go through the parole process speaking for their deceased family member; Angel Ann Halstead.
 Bellay has reason to be optimistic with the supreme court considering the Jimmy Ryce cases since Bellay was convicted as a minor.
 It seems The Florida Supreme Court has gone soft on sex offenders.
 I was recently contact by Angel’s sister, Staci Halstead, and we have been working around the clock collecting petitions, doing press and working with Staci to rallying the community to halt the parole of Bellay.
 For both Staci and I this has been a very painful process because we have had to relive Angel’s murder, have had people shut us down when we ask for petition signatures, and had to even break through our own introversion to do press.
 We are back in our nice little introverted shells.
-Neither of us want to be out in front of John Q public but even worse for us would be to remain silent while was Bellay being paroled and then he kill another child.
+Neither of us want to be out in front of John Q public but even worse for us would be to remain silent while Bellay, being paroled, he kill another child.
 This article will point out some of the issues we have encountered as we have moved passed successfully blocking the parole of Brooks John Bellay and looking at what we can do to minimize sex crimes in the state of Florida.

 The late great FBI profiler John Douglas said it best in this interview.

 Sex Crime Reporting